Kansas Jayhawks: Origins of "Jayhawk"

-In September 1861, the town of Osceola, Missouri was burned to the ground by Jayhawkers during the Sacking of Osceola.
-On the 150th anniversary of that event in 2011, the town asked the University of Kansas to remove the Jayhawk as its mascot.
-The university refused.
+In September 1861, the town of Osceola, Missouri, was burned to the ground by Jayhawkers during the Sacking of Osceola.
+On the 150th anniversary of that event in 2011, the town asked the University of Kansas to remove the Jayhawk as its mascot; although, the university refused.

 Over time, proud of their state's contributions to the end of slavery and the preservation of the Union, Kansans embraced the "Jayhawker" term.
 The term came to be applied to people or items related to Kansas.
 When the University of Kansas fielded their first football team in 1890, like many universities at that time, they had no official mascot.
 They used many different independent mascots, including a pig.
-Eventually, sometime during the 1890s, the team was referred to as the Jayhawkers by the student body.
+During the 1890s, the team was referred to as the Jayhawkers by the student body.
 Over time, the name was gradually supplanted by its shorter variant, and KU's sports teams are now almost exclusively known as the Jayhawks.
 The Jayhawk appears in several Kansas cheers, most notably, the "Rock Chalk, Jayhawk" chant in unison before and during games.
-In the traditions promoted by KU, the jayhawk is said to be a combination of two birds, "the blue jay, a noisy, quarrelsome thing known to rob other nests, and the sparrow hawk, a stealthy hunter."
+In the traditions promoted by KU, the jayhawk is said to be a combination of two birds, "the blue jay, a noisy, quarrelsome thing known to rob other nests; and the sparrow hawk, a stealthy hunter."

 The term Jayhawker was made famous in Clint Eastwood’s movie The Outlaw Josey Wales.
 An older Kansas couple comes into a general store in Texas.
 The checker says, “The wheat is from Kansas and the molasses comes from Missouri.”
 Grandma says, “Well sir we'll do without the molasses, anything from Missouri has a taint about it.”
 Grandpa says, “Now, Grandma, you’ve got to tread lightly now that we’re here in Texas.
 Lot of nice elements from Missouri coming West.”
 Grandma responds, “Never heard of nice things from Missouri coming West, and treading lightly is not my way.
 We’re from Kansas, Jayhawkers and proud of it.”